cronokirby/hugo-blog/content/posts/Notes-on-Ripple.md

 Because only the big server matters, it's very easy to join and leave the network without affecting anyone else.
+A new node can simply connect to the server and be completely integrated into the swarm.
+The node can leave at any point with no issues, because the central server is still there, and capable of handling the messages.

-The centralised server is also the biggest flaw in the service: if the central server goes down, the entire network does.
+The centralised server, however, is also the biggest flaw in the service: if the central server goes down, the entire network does.

 If we want to replace this architecture with a decentralised version,